Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Introduction

-Building on the scaling limit result for finite uniform quadrangulations with boundary in~\cite{bet-mier-disk}, it was proved in~\cite{gwynne-miller-uihpq} that the UIHPQ$_{\op{S}}$ converges to the so-called \emph{Brownian half-plane}.
-This is a random metric space with boundary which has the topology of the upper-half-plane.
+Building on the scaling limit result for finite uniform quadrangulations with boundary in~\cite{bet-mier-disk}, it was proved in~\cite{gwynne-miller-uihpq} that the UIHPQ$_{\op{S}}$ converges in the scaling limit to the so-called \emph{Brownian half-plane} (see also~\cite{blr-exponents} for more general scaling limit results for half-plane quadrangulations with general boundary).
+This is a random metric space with boundary which has the topology of the upper-half-plane whose definition is reviewed in Section~\ref{sec-bhp-prelim}.
 This metric space comes with some additional structure: an area measure and a boundary length measure.
-One can perform each of the aforementioned gluing operations with the Brownian half-plane in place of the UIHPQ$_{\op{S}}$ (see Figure~\ref{fig-thick-gluing}).
+One can perform each of the aforementioned gluing operations with the Brownian half-plane in place of the UIHPQ$_{\op{S}}$ by identifying Brownian half-planes together along their boundaries and taking a metric space quotient (see Figure~\ref{fig-thick-gluing}).

-The main results of the present work, stated precisely in Section~\ref{sec-main-result}, are that in each of the above three itemized cases the construction built from the UIHPQ$_{\op{S}}$ converges in the limit to the corresponding construction built from the Brownian half-plane (see Remark~\ref{remark-finite-volume} for a discussion of the adaptations necessary to treat the case where we glue together finite quadrangulations with simple boundary).
+The main results of the present work, stated precisely in Section~\ref{sec-main-result}, are that in each of the above three itemized cases the construction built from the UIHPQ$_{\op{S}}$ converges in the scaling limit to the corresponding construction built from the Brownian half-plane (see Remark~\ref{remark-finite-volume} for a discussion of the case where we glue together finite quadrangulations with simple boundary).
 Combining this with the main results of \cite{gwynne-miller-gluing}, we conclude that the SAW on random quadrangulations converges to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity (LQG).
 We will explain this latter point in more detail just below.